Skip to content ↓

 Vicky graduated with a BA (Hons) in History from the University of Nottingham, specialising in political and cultural modern British history and identity.

-After graduation, Vicky worked as a paralegal in a city law firm where she gained an informative insight into court proceedings.
-Keen to pursue her love of History, Vicky went on to complete her PGCE at UCL Institute of Education, where she was awarded a distinction in teaching practice.
+After graduation, Vicky worked as a paralegal in a city law firm where she gained informative insight into court proceedings.
+Keen to pursue her love of history, Vicky went on to complete her PGCE at UCL Institute of Education, where she was awarded a distinction in teaching practice.
 After working in two inner city London comprehensives, she moved to Pinner High School.

-Vicky embarked on a five and half month solo travel trip around Asia, where she was fortunate enough to experience a wide range of culture and traditions that she wants to bring into the classroom through historical enquiry.
+Vicky embarked on a five and half month solo travel trip around Asia, where she was fortunate enough to experience a wide range of culture and traditions that she wanted to bring into the classroom through historical enquiry.

 Teacher of History/Assistant Head of Sixth Form: Rebecca Nelson

-Rebecca attended the University of York where she graduated with a BA in History and a MA in Modern history; specialising in transnational history and contemporary international politics.
+Rebecca attended the University of York where she graduated with a BA in History and a MA in Modern history, specialising in transnational history and contemporary international politics.

 After graduating, Rebecca joined Wembley High Technology College as the Year Leader for Year 13 where she played an integral part in the functioning of one of the country’s most successful sixth forms.
-After one year, Rebecca moved into the position of History teacher, in which she completed a PGCE through Ark Teacher training scheme and Goldsmiths University of London alongside her teaching responsibilities.
+After one year, Rebecca moved into the position of History teacher, in which she completed a PGCE through the Ark Teacher training scheme and Goldsmiths University of London alongside her teaching responsibilities.
 After three years in this position, Rebecca was thrilled to join Pinner High School in September 2021.

 In her spare time, Rebecca enjoys playing strategic board games, cooking and reading.
 She also enjoys travelling – particularly to places with beautiful coral reefs for snorkelling – in order to explore different foods, cultures and, of course, to find out more about the local history.